mdw53ar/InvestmentAnalytics/readme.md

 `portfolio = Portfolio([stock1, stock2, stock3, stock4, stock5], start, end, "^GSPC")`

-The benchmark is the S&P 500
+The benchmark is the S&P 500 index.

-4) Finally call the performance_report method.
+4) Finally, call the performance_report method.
 It will generate an Excel file _PortfolioPerformanceReportx.xlsx_

 `portfolio.performance_report()`